InstantWebP2P/node-forward-proxy/windows-howto.md

 5. If you don't know how to set web browser proxy settings, just google "how to set browser proxy setting"

-Notes: for item 2 above, it's for run an export service.
+Notes: For item 2 above, it's for run an export service.
 Normally, you don't need start it.
+But, it's appreciated running an export service for others.